baharmon/landscape_evolution/tutorial.md

 In this section you will learn about the RUSLE, USPED, and SIMWE erosion models in [GRASS GIS](https://grass.osgeo.org/).
-You will use SIMWE to simulate overland water flow and then the resulting erosion and deposition.

 Start GRASS GIS in the `nc_spm_evolution` location and create an `erosion` mapset.